carderne/carderne.github.io/_posts/2017-04-15-modelling-hydrological-networks.md

  * Q = runoff × catchment-area

-where catchment-area is the total area upstream of the selected point.Multiplying these together calculates the theoretical amount of water that should flow past this point.
+where catchment-area is the total area upstream of the selected point.
+Multiplying these together calculates the theoretical amount of water that should flow past this point.

 Applying this to Dieprivier, the model creates a point every 500 metres and calculates the head over the preceding 500 metres.
 By filtering to only include those with at least 10 metres of head and more than 100 kW output, we get the following suggested point of 162 kW, with 12 metres of head and flow rate of 2.75 m3/s.